Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Manifolds with kinks

 We can now define differentiable manifolds with kinks.

-\begin{definition} Let $M$ be a topological manifold with kinks with maximal atlas A $d$-dimensional $\cC^k$ atlas with kinks on $M$ is a collection $\{(U_i, \phi_i)\}_{i \in \mathcal{I}}$ of pairwise $\cC^k$ compatible interior or border charts such that $X=\cup_{i \in \mathcal{I}}U_i$.
+\begin{definition} Let $M$ be a topological manifold with kinks.
+A $d$-dimensional $\cC^k$ atlas with kinks on $M$ is a collection $\{(U_i, \phi_i)\}_{i \in \mathcal{I}}$ of pairwise $\cC^k$ compatible $d$-dimensional interior or border charts such that $X=\cup_{i \in \mathcal{I}}U_i$.
 Such an atlas is called maximal if it is not a proper subcollection of any other atlas.
 If $M$ admits a maximal $d$-dimensional $\cC^k$ atlas with kinks, then we say that $M$ is a $d$-dimensional $\cC^k$ manifold with kinks. \end{definition}

 The word ``kink'' suggests particular boundary points where the manifold presents some type of singularity.
 With this in mind, we classify border points of $\cC^1$ manifolds with kinks as follows.

 \begin{definition} Let $M$ be a $\cC^1$ manifold with kinks.